“A brilliant singer, a fine actress whose role hovers between tragedy and comedy, Lindsey elevates the entire production.”

 “Kate Lindsey is an outstanding Nicklausse, never better than when sending up Olympia with some clockwork trills of her own.”

-Mezzo-soprano Kate Lindsey appears in the 2019-20 season at the Vienna State Opera with performances of Ariadne auf Naxos, in the title role of the world premiere of Olga Neuwirth’s commissioned composition Orlando, The Metropolitan Opera as Nerone in Händel’s Agrippina, followed by her debut as Mélisande in Debussy’s Pelléas et Mélisande at LA Opera.
+In the 2019/2020 season mezzo-soprano Kate Lindsey appears at the Vienna State Opera in the title role of Orlando by Olga Neuwirth in its world premiere, at The Metropolitan Opera as Nerone in Händel’s Agrippina, followed by her debut as Mélisande in Debussy’s Pelléas et Mélisande at LA Opera, and returns to the Vienna State Opera as the Composer in Ariadne auf Naxos.
 She stars in the BBC Proms with performances of Korngold’s Tomorrow at the Royal Albert Hall with the John Wilson Orchestra and then appears with the Berliner Philharmoniker in performances of Roméo et Juliette by Berlioz under Daniel Harding as part of the Musikfest Berlin.

 Highlights from former seasons include the title role of Miranda in a new production at Théâtre National de l’Opéra-Comique in Paris, Der Rosenkavalier at the Glyndebourne Opera Festival, Nerone in the ravishing new production of Monteverdi’s L´incoronazione di Poppea under the baton of William Christie at the Salzburg Festival, Sister Helen in Jake Heggie’s Dead Man Walking at the Washington National Opera, Muse/Nicklausse in Les Contes d’Hoffmann at the Metropolitan Opera, LA Opera, and the Royal Opera House Covent Garden, Cherubino in Le Nozze di Figaro at the Vienna State Opera.
 On the concert stage, Ms. Lindsey performed with the Orchestre de Paris under the baton of Thomas Hengelbrock in Paris, Palma de Mallorca, Vienna, Prague, and Dresden.
 Further engagements included Lazuli in Emmanuel Chabrier’s L’étoile at the Royal Opera House Covent Garden, Hänsel in Hänsel und Gretel at the Dutch National Opera in Amsterdam, Leonora in La Favorite at Washington Concert Opera, Dorabella in Così fan tutte at the Aix-en-Provence Festival and concert performances of Purcell´s Dido and Aeneas with Balthasar Neumann Ensemble under the baton of Thomas Hengelbrock at Hamburg´s Laeiszhalle and the Rheingau Musik Festival.